ProjectBabbage/render3d/README.md

 ## Testing

-Run the tests with `go test -v ./...`
+Run the tests with `go test ./...`

-Run the benchs (and tests) with `go test -v ./... -bench .`
+Run the benchs (and tests) with `go test ./... -bench .`

-Run the tests without display tests with `go test -short ./... -v`
+Run the tests without display tests with `go test -short ./...`

 Run a specific test (here called TestNewScreen):